lenesis/crucify/README.md

 Crucify is a package manager designed for any arch-based linux distro It's simple and fast, and will make your life much faster and easier!

+**Crucify** is a somehow a frontend for yay package manager and some others.

 ## Installation
 ---